DirectoryLister/DirectoryLister/README.md

 --------

 Love Directory Lister?
-[Sponsor development](https://github.com/sponsors/PHLAK) and your name or logo featured here!
+[Sponsor development](https://github.com/sponsors/PHLAK) and have your name or logo featured here!

 Changelog
 ---------